A Look Behind the Curtain at UAS Program Preparation and Safety

 Unmanned aircraft systems, better known as drones, are making a significant impact in the A/E industry—useful for a number of meaningful applications.
-In subsequent articles, topics such as quality control, data validation and project deliverables will be examined.
+In subsequent Insights, topics such as quality control, data validation and project deliverables will be examined.
 This series begins with the most important topic: safety.

 Thorough preparation goes into a productive UAS program and each individual collection.
 The responsibility placed on a technology such as this—during a time of heightened awareness—has all parties taking UAS activities seriously, especially those in charge such as the Federal Aviation Administration (FAA).

 No Reason to Be Uninformed